The Citi Prestige. No other credit card has gone back and forth between being amazingly valuable to almost worthless as many times as that one.

-For a long time, the Citi Prestige wasn’t a card I used for everyday purchases but instead spent time as a “special teams player,” wherein I’d pull it out of the drawer to make specific purchases for the benefits it provided, such as concert ticket protection or travel insurance coverage.
+For a long time, I used the Citi Prestige to make specific purchases for the benefits it provided, such as concert ticket protection or travel insurance coverage.

 On January 4, 2019 the Citi Prestige earned a spot in my wallet.
 The bonus categories improved significantly and it became a card I could use all the time.
-Ever since then, Citi has chipped away at the value of the card to the point where I question the card’s place in my wallet or even in my sock drawer.
-What a difference 9 months makes.
+A short 9 months later, Citi removed almost all of the card’s travel insurance benefits, destroying most of the value it earned earlier that year.

 Sign Up Bonus

 The Citi Prestige card is currently offering 50,000 Thank You points if you spend $4,000 in the first 3 months after opening your account with this link.
-Like most premium cards, the annual fee of $495 is not waived for the first year.
+Citi has rules about applying for cards in the same family.
+Here are the requirements from Citi’s website:

 The Citi Prestige earns ThankYou points, which are a type of flexible (transferrable) point.
 These are the earning categories for the card:

 - 1X points for all other purchases

 The card’s hidden perk is that it earns 5X points from travel agencies, including OTAs like Priceline and hotel booking sites like Rocketmiles.

 This is a great mix of bonus categories for someone who travels frequently.
 5X points for air travel is the highest multiplier for this category, matching the American Express Platinum.
 5X for dining is also the best available, the closest competitor is the American Express Gold card which offers 4x points and the Chase Sapphire Reserve and the Citi Premier which offers 3X in this category.